actinia-org/actinia-statistic-plugin/README.rst

 Actinia Statistic Plugin
 ========================

-This actinia plugin is deigned for to compute raster and raster time series statistics for categorical and continuous data.
+This actinia plugin is deigned for to compute raster map layer and raster-time-series statistics for categorical and continuous data.
 It provides endpoints to sample raster time series data.